marcmylemans/marcmylemans.github.io/_posts/2023-02-05-UnifiAPI_CreateVlan.md

 ```

-You need to replace <unifi-controller-hostname>, <api-username>, <api-password>, and <site-name> with the appropriate values for your UniFi controller.
+You need to replace "<unifi-controller-hostname>", "<api-username>", "<api-password>", and "<site-name>" with the appropriate values for your UniFi controller.
 The site_name variable should be set to the name of the UniFi site where you want to create the VLANs.
 The vlan_list variable should be a list of dictionaries, where each dictionary contains the vlan_id and vlan_name